-It is clear that the government actors in this case arrested and charged Mr. Wood because of the content of his pamphlet.
+It is clear that the government actors in this case had Mr. Wood arrested and charged because of the content his pamphlet contained.
 It was Mr. Wood's peaceful expression of his political message that the government targeted for censorship via his arrest, imprisonment, and criminal prosecution.
-The State, therefore, regulated Mr. Wood's speech in a content-based way and must, therefore, survive a strict scrutiny analysis.
+The government, therefore, regulated Mr. Wood's speech in a content-based way and must, therefore, survive a strict scrutiny analysis.
 It cannot do so.